 You gain an extra die when you wield a weapon or perform an action encoded in your traditions and rituals.

-When you've used all of your composure, you cannot use any moves until you've left a warning with your companions and disappeared mysteriously.
+When you've used all of your composure, you cannot resist any consequences and roll zero dice for all your actions until you've left a warning with your companions and disappeared mysteriously.